Study module coordinators

 Professor in Artificial Intelligence at Université Côte d’Azur

-Co-coordinator of the Data and AI for Smart Cities module
+Co-coordinator of the A.I. and Urban Analytics module

 Since 2011, Frederic Precioso is Professor at Université Côte d’Azur, lecturer at School of Engineering Polytech’Nice Sophia, member of the SPARKS (Scalable and Pervasive softwARe and Knowledge Systems) team of the I3S UMR 7271 CNRS-UNS laboratory.